george-pov/YTSkedy/docs/api/operations/deployment.md

 publish profiles, client secrets, storage connection strings, OAuth tokens, or API keys in the repository.

-Create a GitHub Environment named `production`, or select another environment name when manually running the workflow.
-Add these GitHub Environment
-variables:
+Configure GitHub Environments named `dev` and `prod`.
+Each contains these non-secret variables with values for only that environment:

 ```text
 AZURE_CLIENT_ID